Machine Learning on EPEX Order Books: Insights and Forecasts: Methodology

-Again, the mathematical details are rather technical (see also \cite{ziel2016}).
-However, the graphical illustration in Figure~\ref{fig:priceclasses} should make the idea intuitively clear.
-Analogously as with the original supply and demand curves, one can calculate the price that results from the price classes and of course, in general, does not exactly coincide with the actual market clearing price~$P_t^*$.
+While the details are rather technical (see also \cite{ziel2016}), the graphical illustration in Figure~\ref{fig:priceclasses} should make the idea intuitively clear.
+Following the same logic and using analogous notation, we obtain boundaries $c_0^D, c_1^D, \dots, c_{M^D}^D$ and corresponding price classes for the demand curves.
+Similarly as with the original supply and demand curves, one can calculate the price that results from the price classes and of course, in general, does not exactly coincide with the actual market clearing price~$P_t^*$.

 Finally, in order to simplify both implementation and interpretation without losing any essential information, we transform the supply and demand features into a so-called price curve.
 For this, let $\{c_0^X, c_1^X, \dots, c_{M^X}^X\}$ be the ascendingly ordered union of the supply and demand price class boundaries.
-Now, we define new price classes
+Proceeding from this, similarly to~(\ref{eq:priceclasses}) and~(\ref{eq:pricesonclasses}), we define new price classes $\mathbb{C}_1^X, \mathbb{C}_2^X, \dots, \mathbb{C}_{M^X}^X$ and volume features